FlorentVigot/MangooAPP/README.md

 ### HomePage
 The HomePage present the different salads
 ### ListPage
+The ListPage present the different food in Mangoo.
 ### FormPage
 The FormPage is a page to make a command.
-This page is composed of :
-- Differrents fields required.